paulinakaszuba94/ML_azure_notebooks/README.md

 # ML_azure_notebooks
 This repository contains projects that focus on building Machine Learning models with Python.
 The projects were made based on Miscrosoft Learn in the Azure Notebooks environment.

-- Prediction of flight delay
+- Prediction of flight delay;
+Data set: flightdata.csv - information about flights for a major U.S. airline Data was loaded, cleaned and prepared with Pandas Then, a machine-learning model was built with scikit-learn.
+Using Matplotlib, the output from the model was visualized.

 - Sentiment analysis - customer reviews;
 Data set: https://keras.io/api/datasets/imdb/